snap-stanford/snap-python/doc/source/reference/composite.rst

 .. class:: THashSet()
            THashSet(ExpectVals, AutoSizeP=False)
            THashSet(KeyV)
+           THashSet(SIn)

-   Creates a THashSet object with a capacity of *ExpectVals*, if specified.
+   Creates a :class:`THashSet` object with a capacity of *ExpectVals*, if specified.
 If *KeyV* is provided, which should hold the same type of object the hash set holds, a hash set with the unique values in the vector is created.
+If *SIn* is provided, the contents of the hash set are loaded from the binary stream *SIn*.

-   The THashSet constructor cannot be directly used.
-To create a THashSet object, the correct constructor must be chosen, which indicates the type of the key in the hash set.
+   The :class:`THashSet` constructor cannot be directly used.
+To create a :class:`THashSet` object, the correct constructor must be chosen, which indicates the type of the key in the hash set.
 Hash set types in Snap.py and SNAP use a naming convention of being named as `<key_type_name>`, followed by `Set`.
 For example, a hash set with integer key is named :class:`TIntSet`.

+   The only :class:`THashSet` currently supported is :class:`TIntSet`.

    To illustrate, the following examples show how to create a THashSet with each of the